q-optimize/c3/docs/optimal_control.rst

 .. code-block:: python

-    from c3.optimizers.optimalcontrol import C1
+    from c3.optimizers.optimalcontrol import OptimalControl
     import c3.libraries.algorithms as algorithms

-The C1 object will handle the optimization for us.
+The OptimalControl object will handle the optimization for us.
 As a fidelity function we choose average fidelity as well as LBFG-S (a wrapper of the scipy implementation) from our library.
 See those libraries for how these functions are defined and how to supply your own, if necessary.